Broadcast technology student wins International Moving Image Society Award

 Max commented: “I didn’t expect to win anything at all.
 I know many industry experts visit our degree show but I wasn’t expecting to win an award.
 I’m really thrilled.”

-Max was presented his award by Martin Uren, Vice President of IMIS and an associate lecturer on BA (Hons) Broadcast Technology course at Ravensbourne at the annual IMIS Awards.
+Max was presented his award by Martin Uren, Vice President of IMIS and an associate lecturer on BSc (Hons) Broadcast Systems Technology course at Ravensbourne at the annual IMIS Awards.
 The awards took place at Regent Cinema in Soho where David Attenborough attended as an honorary guest.
 Max also received £1000 in prize money.